paritytech/dot-jaeger/README.md

                     other.
   --recurse-children
-                    fallback to recursing through parent traces if the current span has on of a candidate hash or stage but not the other.
+                    fallback to recursing through parent traces if the current span has one of a candidate hash or stage but not the other.
                     Recursing children is slower than recursing parents.
   --help            display usage information